 11. The Preamble to the Staff Regulations and Staff Rules has no binding legal force and it refers to the pursuit of a career within the Secretariat "wherever possible".
-The Staff Regulations requiring account to be taken of the possibility for career advancement at the time of recruitment and in training do not preclude the conclusion of fixed-term contracts.
+The Staff Regulations requiring account to be taken of the possibility for career advancement at the time of recruitment and in training, and the Staff Rule concerning transfer when a post is abolished, do not preclude the conclusion of fixed-term contracts.
 Moreover, the Tribunal finds that the organisation is expressly required to conclude fixed-term contracts by Staff Regulation 10(a), which stipulates that "[o]fficials shall be appointed for a fixed term".
 Lastly, Staff Rule 10.1 provides that "[n]o action by the Secretary-General shall be construed as, or have the effect of, granting employment for an indefinite period or constituting a permanent appointment".